What is Lean Canvas?

 Different tools for different purposes

-Check out, bellow, how differently both tools can be applied to business management:
+Below, check out how differently both tools can be applied to business management:

-• This way, Lean Canvas is simpler than the Business Model Canvas, since BMC emphasizes the creation and building of a whole new business model from the beginning.
-And that’s why it’s so fundamental for the businesses that are coming out from scratch.
-Lean Canvas, on the other hand, approaches the business as the product itself.
+• Lean Canvas, on the other hand, approaches the business as the product itself.
 So, the business model is not perfect yet.
-It is a lean framework, in progress, that can be iterated the same way you could do with a product.
+It is a lean framework in progress that can be iterated the same way you would with a product;

 Ash Maurya’s Lean Canvas’s Book